The Life and Suffering of Sir Brante

-The Life and Suffering of Sir Brante is a 2021 role-playing video game developed by Sever and published by 101XP.
+The Life and Suffering of Sir Brante is a text-based 2021 role-playing video game developed by Sever and published by 101XP.
 Players make choices in a branching storyline.

-A sequel, The Life and Suffering of Prince Jerian, is in development.
+The sequel, The Life and Suffering of Prince Jerian, released on the 20th of July 2026.

 Gameplay

 Players make decisions about the life of Sir Brante, a commoner born in a fictional feudal kingdom, from birth to death.
 This is done similarly to classic Choose Your Own Adventure-style gamebooks.
-Player choices contribute to statistic and relationship changes, which can affect what options are available in later situations and what ending they receive.
+Player choices contribute to statistic and relationship changes, which can affect what choices unlock later in the story, and ultimately what ending the story will receive.

 Setting

-The story takes place within the Blessed Arknian Empire, a country that has united the entire world-continent under its banner.
-This world was created by two deities, the Elder and the Younger, who are collectively known as the Twins and have directly shaped the design of civilization over the ages, imparting a moral code, a set of laws, a rigid social hierarchy, and an understanding of magic to mortals.
+The story takes place within the Blessed Arknian Empire, a country which claims to have united the entire world-continent under its banner.
+This world was created by two deities, the Elder and the Younger, who are together known as the Twins and have directly shaped the design of civilisation over the ages, imparting a moral code, a set of laws, a rigid social hierarchy, and an understanding of magic to mortals.

 When a mortal dies in this world, it is not necessarily the end for them.
-Although mortals born into the zenith of society, such as the royal family, are held to a higher standard by the Twins and granted only one death before their souls are judged and sent to either the peak or the foot of the Pillar (equivalent to Heaven or Hell, with the Pillar representing the universe), the Twins typically permit commoners up to three "Lesser Deaths" over their lifetime, with their fourth, "True Death" prompting the final judgment.
+Although mortals born into the zenith of society, such as the royal family, are held to a higher standard by the Twins and granted only one death before their souls are judged and sent to either the peak or the foot of the Pillar (equivalent to Heaven or Hell, with the Pillar representing the universe), the Twins typically permit commoners up to three "Lesser Deaths" over their lifetime, with their fourth, "True Death" prompting the final judgement.
 Those who experience a Lesser Death are resurrected, with any fatal injury or disease fully healed and a black mark imprinted on their arm to remind them of the ordeal.

+Society in the Arknian Empire is stratified not just along the lines of the three Lots, but also between humans and Arknians.
+Arknians, a race of tall blue-skinned humanoids with inhumanly long lifespans, believe they were given right to rule over Humans by the Twin Gods.
+As the name suggests, Arknians founded and rule the empire.
+They highly revere traditions and their ancestors, and advocate traditions like duelling which enforce a status quo of might makes right throughout the empire.